-The JCPS Early Childhood Program is committed to the well-being of the whole child and family.
+The JCPS Early Learning Program is committed to the well-being of the whole child and family.
 Our commitment is focused on supporting families to set goals and make progress toward self-sufficiency and developing their child’s skills to ensure school readiness.

 We are a community of lifelong learners who strive to enhance the lives of children and families.